 Given the dire circumstances commonly associated with life events of vintage cards, high grade copies hold significant value and continue to appreciate with time.
 If you need proof of the validity of that claim, just look at any previous price guide ever published and compare it with a recent one.
 Or better yet, track eBay Completed Sold Listings and you'll see steady growth associated with high grade vintage values.
 This is only going to continue with time.
 Granted, if we're talking population reports for graded examples, those will rise too, which in turn will impact final values.
 But I don't believe this will have enough impact to make much of a dent in the market in terms of the collectability of vintage cards, especially those in high grade.

 As more and more high grade examples are graded and sold into permanent collections, the prices will continue to gradually rise.
-Had I known the 1968 Topps Nolan Ryan rookie card in a PSA 9 case back in 2008 could be had for a few thousand dollars, I would have tried to get one.
-Today, that same grade fetches north of $30,000 and the value just keeps climbing.
+Had I known a PSA 9 example of the famous 1968 Topps Nolan Ryan rookie card could be had for a few thousand dollars back in 2008, I would have tried to get one.
+Today, that same example fetches north of $30,000 and the value just keeps climbing.
 This trend will continue especially for notable vintage keys.

 So what in the vintage era will hold value and collectability?